Johnpierre Paglione - University of Maryland - Physics

 Nicholas Butch - NIST/University of Maryland - Physics

-Dr. Butch is an experimental condensed matter physicist at the NIST Center for Neutron Research and an adjunct assistant professor at the University of Maryland Physics Department's Center for Nanophysics and Advanced Materials.
+Dr. Butch is an experimental condensed matter physicist at the NIST Center for Neutron Research and an adjunct assistant professor at the University of Maryland Physics Department's Quantum Materials Center.
 His research focuses on novel electron interactions in materials, including those exhibiting superconductivity, magnetism, and heavy fermion behavior, as well as quantum phase transitions, non-Fermi liquid behavior, and nontrivial topological states.
 Nicholas investigates the weird ways in which electrons organize themselves in complicated materials.

 Efrain Rodriguez - University of Maryland - Chemistry and Biochemistry